dominic097/blog/proxies.md

 As we know every proxy object is an exotic object whose essential internal methods are partially implemented using ECMAScript.
 Every proxy objects has an internal slot called \[\[ProxyHandler\]\] aka trap / handler hook function callbacks.
 The value of \[\[**ProxyHandler**\]\] is an object, called the proxy’s handler object or **null **by default.
 Every proxy object also has an internal slot called \[\[**ProxyTarget**\]\] whose value is either an object or **null **value.
 This object is called the proxy’s target object as in our case it's _targetObj_ as per above example.

-The below table \[_Proxy Handler Methods_\] shows the internal method's and it's respective Handler Method's which we will discuss sample implementation later,
+The below table \[_Proxy Handler Methods_\] shows the internal method's and it's respective Handler Method's which we will discuss  with example implementation below,

 | Internal Method | Handler Method |
 | :---: | :---: |